 Macros are stored under Modules in LibreOffice.
 Modules are part of Libraries and Libraries are part of containers as shown in the below image.

 Loading the user-defined Module

 By default, LibreOffice assumes all the dialogs, variables are from “Module1” as per default organization.
 But we have created a new module named “debugpoint_demo_module” which remains along with the file itself.
 You need to load the module before you start writing macro codes.
 You can load the user-defined modules using the below method:

 If you also created a dialog – say “my_dialog” under the working file itself, you can create the dialog object using below:

 After you distribute or share the LibreOffice file with the macro in it, the user may face the below error when opening the file in the corresponding system.
 Macro execution is disabled by default in LibreOffice due to security reasons.

 As instructed, go to

 Tools -> Options -> LibreOffice -> Security -> Macro Security.
 By default, the macro security is set to ‘high’.
 You can mark it as ‘low’ if you trust the source of the macro and save.
 Then you can try executing the macro.

 This summarises how to create your own macro and save it along the file to distribute.
-If you are facing problem to follow above tutorial drop a comment using comments box below.
-For more LibreOffice macro tutorials, go to top menu and find the macro tutorial index.
+If you are facing a problem following the above tutorial drop a comment using the comments box below.
+For more LibreOffice macro tutorials, go to the top menu and find the macro tutorial index.

 Looking for Something Else?